GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

     """
 }
 ```

-- Now, we need to include the module in the workflow.
-First add path of the module:
+- Since we finished BCFTOOLS_MPILEUP module, we can include it in the workflow.
+First, add path of the module:

 ``` Nextflow
 //